dev1virtuoso/eliza-ctss/HACKING.md

 In another window, open a telnet client and connect to localhost port 7094, eg by typing `telnet 0 7094`.

-Type `login` and then the user name `eliza` or `slip`.
+Type `login` and then the user name `eliza`.
 It will prompt for a password which is the same as the user name,

 We use separate users for ELIZA and SLIP as there are some overlaps between files from both collections, and this allows us to select